The Most Beautiful Coastal Town of Florida

 Apalachicola National Estuarine Research Reserve

-The area around Apalachicola offers calm outdoor adventures and easy day trips.
-Everything feels open, natural, and refreshing.
-Because of this, it’s a great place for relaxed coastal days.
+The coast around town offers simple outdoor fun and easy day trips.
+The landscape feels open, quiet, and close to nature.
+Because of this, it’s a great place for slow coastal days and fresh sea air.

 Visit St. George Island